basho/basho_docs/source/languages/en/riak/ops/tuning/latency-reduction.md

 keywords: [operator, troubleshooting, latency]
 ---

-Although _some_ latency is unavoidable in distributed systems like Riak, there are a number of actions that can be undertaken to reduce latency to the lowest levels possible within a cluster.
+Although latency is unavoidable in distributed systems like Riak, there are a number of actions that can be undertaken to reduce latency to the lowest levels possible within a cluster.
 In this guide, we'll list potential sources of high latency and what you can do about it.